 Here we have a 2-way main speaker setup, with front left/right speakers, plus a subwoofer.
 Additionally, we have a Center Speaker and Rear Left/Right Speakers, both high-pass filtered.

-In the Advanced and Expert Project Levels, the Setup Tool has fields for entering the distance of each speaker from the listening position.
+The Setup Tool has fields for entering the distance of each speaker from the listening position.
 The TüN™ software will automatically calculate the delay necessary to offset these different distances.
 These will be reflected in the Tune tab and can be trimmed with the Delay Trim control later.
-Learn more about Time Delay with TüN™.
+Learn more about Time Delay with TüN™

 One final step:

-Once the Project Level has been chosen, and the Inputs and Outputs Configurations have been made, click "OK" in the bottom right corner of the Setup Tool window and the Setup Tool automatically performs a series of tasks:
+Once the Input and Outputs Configurations have been made, click "OK" in the bottom right corner of the Setup Tool window and the Setup Tool automatically performs a series of tasks:

 - Labels all Input Channels and Output Channels